Fork me on GitHub

 <empty string> \0 Only necessary within singleton multi-value properties to indicate an empty string item (JCRVLT-4).

 Please note, that this escaping only concerns the raw attribute value.
-If the value contains characters that cannot be used in XML attributes, like quotes ", the according XML entities need to be used.
+If the value contains characters that cannot be used in XML attributes, like & or <, the according XML entities need to be used.